Is My Parent Emotionally Immature? 11 Key Signs To Look For

 Want more support to help you navigate this complicated relationship with your parent?

 I got you.
-The Online CEN Support Group for Adult Children of Emotionally Immature Parents starts 10/1/2024!
-It’s a place to get the support from others who can 100% relate to your struggles (without the judgment) and are just as motivated as you are to go from feeling “stuck” to empowered to make a change in the relationship.
+The Online CEN Support Group for Adult Children of Emotionally Immature Parents will be starting up again in February 2025!
+It’s a place to get support from others who can 100% relate to your struggles (without the judgment) and are just as motivated as you are to go from “stuck” to empowered in their relationship with their parent.

-No more waiting around, hoping your parent will change, only to be repeatedly disappointed when they don’t.
+No more waiting around, hoping your parent will change, only to be repeatedly hurt and disappointed when they don’t.

-This group provides the support, information, and skills you need (but didn’t get growing up) to take charge of your relationship and move forward…even if your parent never changes.
+This group provides the support, information + skills you need (but didn’t get growing up) to take charge of your relationship and move forward…even if your parent never changes.

 Click the link to schedule a FREE CONSULT and learn more about the group.
-Space is limited to help encourage connection and sharing, so reach out today to ensure a spot!
+Space is limited to help encourage connection and sharing, so reach out today to ensure your spot!

 Hi!
 I’m so glad you’re here!